K9Design/api-mock-testing/README.md

 # API testing with Testing Library and Mock Service Worker

 This react project connects to the open https://ghibliapi.herokuapp.com/ API and tests the the projects API handling.
-It tests that it can handle the
+It tests that it can handle

 - a typical data response
-- 500 status code
+- a 500 status code
-- 418 status code (with custom page feedback)
+- a 418 status code (with custom page feedback)

 ### Requirement: